GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/greptimedb-operator-management.md

 ```
 </details>

 By default, the GreptimeDB Operator chart will manage the installation and upgrade of the CRDs and the users don't need to manage them manually.
+If you want to know the specific definitions of these two types of CRD, you can refer to the GreptimeDB Operator [API documentation](https://github.com/GreptimeTeam/greptimedb-operator/blob/main/docs/api-references/docs.md).

 ### Configuration